 Didde’s Buigh/Borough or, in this case the shortened form, ‘Bury’.
 There is some evidence of a building more permanent than a clay cottage, possibly a church but the first written reference to a church is the record of the gift of land to the church at the rocky bluff, by Albertus Grelly in 1235.
 That chapel came under the jurisdiction of St Mary’s Church in Manchester.

 In 1352 the Bishop of Lichfield gave the little church a chaplain and licensed the regular offering of Mass there.
 The parish extended over all the Manor of Withington, from Chorlton to Heaton Norris and Reddish, and South to Didsbury and the Mersey.
-This is the importance of the location.
-It lasted well into the 18th Century.
+This is the importance of the location which lasted well into the 18th Century.

 There were four river fords between Stockport and the old Roman road between Stretford to the West and Stockport to the East.
 Millgate Lane, the oldest road in Didsbury, led to one leading to the roads heading for Congleton.
 This, and the one on the road to Cheadle were significant for troop movements in the Civil War and later for Bonnie Prince Charlie on his abortive march south to London and on his retreat again.

-So was born the new training college for Wesleyan Ministers, the present day part of the Didsbury campus of the MMU (Manchester Metropolitan University), and much more.
-Two pubs had long since flanked the village green, centre for special occasions, an area known as the “gates of Hell” because of the temptation to drop in for drink rather than go to church.
-This was so used right up to the 14-18 Great War.
-A look inside the church reveals the Mosley Memorial and a reference to Ambrose Barlow of that once long established family.
-He was baptised at St.James but became a Catholic priest and in penal times administered to the recusants of South Lancashire until his death at the scaffold.
+So was born the new training college for Wesleyan Ministers, the present day Didsbury campus, part of the MMU (Manchester Metropolitan University), and much more.
+Two pubs had long since flanked the village green, once the centre for special occasions, and this area was known as the ‘gates of Hell’ because of the temptation to drop in for drink rather than go to church.
+This area was used in this way right up to the Great War in 1914-18.